The Danger of Information Control

 We are able to fact check information immediately, but there are many times in our lives that we do not allow ourselves the luxury of fact checking things that control the information we receive.

-Remember, a lot of people did not believe that police brutality was a thing until someone recorded Rodney King being beaten by police.
-Before this time, the real information was withheld and your average American just could not understand why police would even do this.
+Remember, a lot of people did not believe that police brutality against African Americans was a thing until someone recorded Rodney King being beaten by police.
+Before this time, the real information was withheld and your average American just could not understand why police would do such a thing.
 However, when those recordings came forward, many eyes were open and a major discussion about racism and police brutality began.

 We must recognize when information control is being used and not fall prey to its manipulative tactics.
 We need to begin learning the differences between absolute truth, relativism, subjective truth, and objective truth, and it is important to know when information control disguises itself as any of these.
 Here are a few ways to recognize information control when it is happening;